Aston Martin names Doug Lafferty as finance chief - NewsBreak

 Aston Martin names Doug Lafferty as finance chief

+(Reuters) – British luxury carmaker Aston Martin on Friday named Doug Lafferty, finance chief of Africa-focussed fuel retailer Vivo Energy, as its new...www.shorenewsnetwork.com

-Jan 14 (Reuters) - British luxury carmaker Aston Martin (AML.L) on Friday named Doug Lafferty, finance chief of Africa-focussed fuel retailer Vivo Energy (VVO.L), as its new chief financial officer replacing Kenneth Gregor.
+(Reuters) – British luxury carmaker Aston Martin on Friday named Doug Lafferty, finance chief of Africa-focussed fuel retailer Vivo Energy, as its new...www.shorenewsnetwork.com

-Lafferty's previous stints include three years as the CFO of Williams Grand Prix Holdings, owner of the Formula One team Williams Racing, and the development comes at a time Aston Martin's Formula One team CEO and principal Otmar Szafnauer exited the team last week. read more

-Aston Martin said in December Gregor will step down due to personal reasons after about 18 months in the role. read more

 Comments / 0